DenysRudenko/Project4-CLI-Expenses/README.md

 ### Search bar

-I deployedspecial are where you can find your incomes or expenses much more easier by targeting it by speacial value.
+"I have deployed a special area where you can find your incomes or expenses much more easily by targeting them with special values.

 ![Color scheme image](django_todo/static/images/readme/15.png)